All Episodes

 None of it's rooted in common sense, and as such, I can't.

-I'm glad that you called, sir.
+Scott in San Diego, I'm glad that you called, sir.

 Welcome.

-Here, Rush, second time caller.
+Hey, Rush, second time caller.

-If they stop writing, like let's say policies in California, the risk reserves for California can be freed up.
+If they stop writing, like, let's say, policies in California, the risk reserves for California can be freed up.

-They can basically release those risk reserves to use as capital for their business or to give like dividends to their shareholders.
+They can basically release those risk reserves to use as capital for their business or to give dividends to their shareholders.

 It gives them latitude.

-But are you saying that's why they canceled not because of Obamacare?
+But are you saying that's why they canceled, not because of Obamacare?

-Um well, that's why they supported Obamacare.
+Well, that's why they supported Obamacare.

 They can free up those risk reserves of billions of dollars.